theicct/AZTEC-doc/index.md

 The Analyzer of Zero-emission Transportation Energy and Costs (AZTEC) model is an upgraded version of the ICCT's first fleet-level total cost of ownership (TCO) tool, the Toolkit for Urban Bus Operations (TURBO).

+TURBO was first developed in 2020 by Caleb Braun, Claire Buysse, and Josh Miller.
+AZTEC was first developed in 2022 by Gabe Hillman Alvarez, Erik Pronk, Josh Miller, and Arijit Sen.

 ## Versions

 AZTEC is under continuing development.
 Documentation of all versions since v1.0 can be found here.